by Matt Slick

 What should a homosexual do if he becomes a Christian and his same-sex desires do not go away?
 Can he force himself to change, or is he supposed to live in frustration and not get married for the rest of his life?

 First of all, before I attempt to answer these questions, I want to express my sympathy for the dilemma in which repentant homosexuals can find themselves.
 Whether or not homosexuality is an orientation by birth, the practice is still condemned by Scripture, and like other sins such as adultery, fornication, and lying, it needs to be avoided.

 People in sin need to do what is Biblical--repent.
-No matter what the sin, whether it be homosexuality or adultery or lying or stealing, the person needs to stop doing it regardless of whether or not someone has such a tendency.
+No matter what the sin, whether it be homosexuality, adultery, lying, or stealing, the person needs to stop doing it regardless of whether or not someone has such a tendency.
 Some may say this is not fair because they were born homosexual, and this would be a severe struggle for them.
 It is true that it would be a struggle, but there are people who were born with lust for the opposite sex and struggle in resisting pornography and lust.
-Just because someone is born with a particular tendency does not excuse the person from behaving properly.
-Instead, homosexuals and anyone else enslaved to sin are to do their best to repent, and by God's grace, and the power of the Spirit, those tendencies can be changed.
+Just because someone is born with a particular tendency, does not excuse the person from behaving properly.
+Instead, homosexuals and anyone else enslaved to sin are to do their best to repent, and by God's grace and the power of the Spirit, those tendencies can be changed.